 If you are trekking or climbing, only use a reputable travel company, stick to established routes and always walk in groups.
 Make sure you are well prepared and equipped to cope with the terrain and low temperatures.
 The extreme altitude on Mount Kilimanjaro can cause altitude sickness.

-Use a reputable ferry company and if you believe a ferry to be overloaded or unseaworthy, don’t get on.
+Use a reputable ferry company and if you believe a ferry to be overloaded or unseaworthy, do not get on.
 Familiarise yourself with emergency procedures on board and make a note of where the life jackets and emergency exits are located.

 You should also beware of aggressive ticket touts at Tanzanian ports.

-Take care when driving.
-Road conditions are generally poor and there are a large number of accidents, often involving inter-city buses.
+Road conditions are generally poor and driving standards are erratic.
+There are a large number of accidents, often involving inter-city buses.
 There have been a number of serious bus crashes that have resulted in fatalities and injuries to tourists.
 If you have concerns about the safety of the vehicle, or the ability of the driver, use alternative transport.

 Keep doors locked, windows up and valuables out of sight, as vehicles are sometimes targeted by thieves.
 Be particularly careful at night when there is a higher incidence of crime and drunk driving.
 Avoid driving out of town at night.
-If you become aware of an unusual incident, or if somebody out of uniform tries to flag you down, it is often safer not to stop.
+If you become aware of an unusual incident, or if somebody in plain clothes tries to flag you down, it is often safer not to stop.

 There are frequent police road blocks.
 If you’re stopped by the police, ask to see identification before making any payments for traffic violations.
 If you’re involved in a road accident, co-operate with the local police.

 There have been several accidents on Tanzanian railways.
 Seek local advice for any long-distance train travel.

 General elections took place on 28 October 2020.
 The elections took place largely peacefully, but there may be further demonstrations across the country following the declaration of results on 30 October.
 You should avoid all demonstrations and rallies.
 On occasion, demonstrations and political rallies across Tanzania have turned violent and resulted in fatalities.
-Police may use tear gas for crowd control.
+Police may use tear gas and/or live ammunition for crowd control.
 Keep up to date with local and international events and avoid all demonstrations and large gatherings.
-If you become aware of any nearby protests, leave the area immediately and monitor our Travel Advice, Twitter and local media for up-to-date information.
+If you become aware of any nearby protests, leave the area immediately and monitor our travel advice, Twitter and local media for up-to-date information.